PuppyRush/SDL2_Tetris_Client/example/tetris_figure_class/boost-cmake-master/README.md

 ## Motivation

-Most people struggle building Boost for various platforms or using package managers to get the right version, so I figured I would open-source the solution similar to the one I developed while I worked at Spotify.
+Most people struggle building Boost for various platforms or using package managers to getInstance the right version, so I figured I would open-source the solution similar to the one I developed while I worked at Spotify.

 Using this, as long as your main project is configured properly, Boost will be built with the same compiler, same architectures (in case of universal macOS or iOS build), same compilation flags (think of Clang sanitizers for example) without any hassle.